blackfennec-org/blackfennec/docs/source/development/domain/layers/merged_layer.rst

         ]
     }

 It's worth noting that the Merged Layer is currently not editable, meaning that it cannot be modified after it has been created.
-Despite this limitation, the merged layer plays a crucial role in implementing :ref:`inheritance <inheritance>` within a definition :ref:`Type System <definition_type_system>` allowing the definition of a type to be merged with the definition of its super type, similar to the __proto__ property in JavaScript.
+Despite this limitation, the merged layer plays a crucial role in implementing :ref:`inheritance <inheritance>` within the :ref:`Type System <definition_type_system>` allowing the definition of a type to be merged with the definition of its super type, similar to the __proto__ property in JavaScript.

 Shadowing